tsgyure/RPi_Graphics/README.md

 This has only been tested on the Raspberry Pi 3B+

-** This library onluy works with Raspberry RPi Linux Buster and earlier **
+** This library only works with Raspberry RPi Linux Buster and earlier **